Beak and Nail Care in Birds

 Do I need to be concerned about my bird's beak and nails?

-As a rule, if a beak appears too long, your bird could have a health problem, such as liver disease, scaley beak and leg mites, or cancer of the beak, and it should be seen by your veterinarian.
-It is never advisable to attempt to trim your bird's beak at home, as there is a large blood vessel running down the center of the beak that will bleed profusely if it is nicked.
-The tip of the upper beak has a substantial nerve supply and will cause pain if broken or trimmed improperly.
-A veterinarian familiar with birds will trim or grind the beak properly during regular health examinations if he or she finds that the upper or lower beak is elongated or misshapen.
+In all cases, a bird with an overgrown beak should be seen by an avian veterinarian.
+It is never advisable to trim your bird's beak at home, as there is a large blood vessel running down the center of the beak that will bleed profusely if it is nicked.
+The tip of the upper beak has a substantial nerve supply and will cause pain if it is broken or trimmed improperly.
+A veterinarian familiar with birds will trim or grind the beak properly during regular health examinations if they find that the upper or lower beak is elongated or misshapen.
+Bloodwork and/or X-rays (radiographs) may be recommended to help identify a cause of the beak overgrowth.

 Can I trim my bird's nails at home?